dblspk/lib/README.md

 Param: ```String``` str
 Return: ```Object[]``` [{ ```Boolean``` crcMatch, ```Number``` dataType, ```Uint8Array``` data }]

-Decode encoded messages in string to array of data objects.
+Decode encoded messages in string to array of data objects. dataType determines which "extract..." helper function below should be used to process the data, in conformance with the [specification](https://github.com/dblspk/web-app#how-it-works).

 ### extractText
 Param: ```Uint8Array``` bytes